swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/instructor_development_committee.md

 The primary responsibilities of the Discussion Session Coordinator are:

-- Organizing Themed Discussion Sessions and #CarpentriesConversations that come in on the [Call for Community Discussion Facilitators](https://forms.gle/nDgJWUdpaH4gYP9c9) form
+- Organising Themed Discussion Sessions and #CarpentriesConversations that come in on the [Call for Community Discussion Facilitators](https://forms.gle/nDgJWUdpaH4gYP9c9) form
 - Inviting instructors to attend pre and post-workshop discussions
 - Recruiting discussion hosts
 - Maintaining the [discussion hosts mailing list](https://carpentries.topicbox.com/groups/discussion-hosts)